 HARBOUR KEY’S ELECTION RESULT FINANCIAL & TAX SUMMARY

-With the decisive Conservative election result and the months of speculation over, we now have some certainty at least in the short term, regarding what is going to 624happen when the Chancellor moves back to number 11 Downing Street.
+With the decisive Conservative election result and the months of speculation over, we now have some certainty at least in the short term, regarding what is going to happen when the Chancellor moves back to number 11 Downing Street.

 Below is our brief summary of the key points.
 It should be noted that there is still a large gap to be filled in the new Government’s finances and some tax changes may be required to deal with this which have not been announced, despite the five year tax lock pledge (see below).
 There is also the fact that continued pressure will be put on HM Revenue & Customs to close the tax gap (difference between the tax collected and the amount believed to be due), with enforcement action and the use of the connect IT system increasing.